mahmoudnafifi/modular_neural_isp/gui/README.md

 - This is a beta release intended for research and evaluation.
 - The package is large because it bundles deep learning models, the PyTorch runtime, and required native dependencies.
-- Some optional features (e.g., EXIF metadata extraction) may be skipped automatically if unavailable.
+- Some features (e.g., EXIF metadata extraction) may be skipped automatically if unavailable.
+- When running on CPU, performance is expected to be slow.
+For a better experience, GPU acceleration is recommended.
+- To speed up execution, you can disable the refinement step of local tone mapping and use standard local tone mapping (`Settings → Local Tone Mapping → Standard`).
 - Tested on macOS Sonoma (Apple Silicon) and expected to work on recent macOS versions.
-- The macOS build is not yet performance-optimized, and runtime performance may differ from Windows/Linux.
+- The macOS build is not yet performance-optimized, and runtime performance may be slower than on Windows/Linux.
 - Platform-specific performance optimizations may be explored in future releases.

 ---